gabrielflorit/points2polygons/README.md

                     ]
                 },...

-the following command

-    batch-point-in-polygon --polygons polygons.geojson --points points.geojson --output output.geojson

-will assign points to matching polygons, and generate a new GeoJSON file, `output.geojson`:
+`batch-point-in-polygon` will assign points to matching polygons, and generate a new GeoJSON file, `output.geojson`:

     {
         "type": "FeatureCollection",